vinniefalco/LuaBridge/trunk/README.txt

 currently not supported.

 Supported types for parameters and returns are:
- * Primitive types: int, bool, float, double (all converted to/from Lua_number, since Lua does not distinguish different number types)
+ * Primitive types: int, float, double (all converted to/from Lua_number, since Lua does not distinguish different number types), bool
  * Strings: const char * and std::string
  * Objects: pointers, references, and shared_ptrs to objects of registered classes (more about shared_ptrs later)